IangolaAndri/Bloom-of-Memories/README.md

 **`'unsplash'`** — reads `colors.csv000` from the Unsplash Lite Dataset.
 Each row contains pre-extracted RGB values and a prominence score for a colour region within a photo.
 Colours are weighted by score so dominant colours appear proportionally more.

 **`'local'`** — loads JPEG images from `/photos`, pixel-samples each one at 80px wide, and builds colour pools directly from the pixel data.

-Both modes produce identical pool structures and feed into the same painting pipeline.

 ---